Sangole: Tourist sites

+Chinke - Ruined shiva temple, loose sculptures of Ganapati.Lakshmi and mithuna figures, all datable to 13 to 14 century AD.

 Tourist sites in Sangole include the fort and an Ambika Devi temple.
 (The fort was at the center of action during the time of the rebellion of Yamaji Shivdev against Peshwa Balaji Bajirao in 1750, and also at the time of the attack by Holkar's Pathans in 1802.)
 Public offices are now housed in the fort.
 An annual fair is held in the temple during Magha in honor of the goddess, Ambika Devi.
 Between 5,000 and 10,000 people attend the fair each year.

 Nazare, home to the Marathi poet, Sirdhar Swami, is a village in the Sangole district.
 A sridharswami temple is located on the banks of the Maan river here.
 A large kolhapur-type wair on the Maan River is on the Nazara-Anakdhal border.

 The Dhyan Mandir of Shri Brahma Chaitanya Gondavalekar Maharaj is located approximately 0.5 km from Sangole on the Wadegaon road.
 Aalegon which is located 16 km towards Gherdi, is also known for Shri.
 Siddhanth Temple which is having history from Adhilashah emperor, This Temple is known for its popularity in all over the region of the Sangole and nearby locations.
 Other temples in the area include the Mhasoba Mandir in Sangole, shree siddhanath temple at Alegaon (16 km from sangole) and Satvai Devi Mandir in Pujarwadi.
 A famous temple of Bhawangiri Maharaj is located in Shirbhavi village, which is 16 km away from sangola.
 It is built in about 1224.
 Bhawangiri Maharaj has taken jivant samadhi after sant Dnyaneshwar Maharaj.
 And their water purification centre which gives drinking water to 81 villages.